 All too often, and with very few exceptions, the people failed to heed the warnings of the prophets and suffered the consequences.

 Shortly after the Day of Pentecost, Peter and John were passing by the Beautiful Gate (an entry into the temple area).
-Peter dramatically healed a lame man who sat at that gate and begged for alms.
+Peter dramatically healed a lame man who sat there and begged for alms.
 They proceeded into the Outer Court of the temple, which was surrounded by covered colonnade porches.
 Solomon’s Porch or Portico ran along the eastern wall in the Court of the Gentiles.
 It was a place of teaching.

 Peter preached, saying, “Repent therefore and be converted, that your sins may be blotted out, so that times of refreshing may come from the presence of the Lord, and that He may send Jesus Christ, who was preached to you before, whom heaven must receive until the times of restoration of all things, which God has spoken by the mouth of all His holy prophets since the world began” (Acts 3:19–21).